-The critical article handout offers a chance for students to delve into critical discourse related to children’s literature and share what they discover with their peers.
-Students select and read a critical article, then synthesize the main ideas into a visually appealing one page handout that focuses on identifying key quotes, defining terms, and making connections to other scholarship.
-Listed here are a few key components to include/remember when creating a critical article handout.
+The critical text handout assignments offer a chance for students to delve into critical discourse related to class materials and share what they discover with their peers.
+Students select and read a critical article/text/term, then synthesize the main ideas into a visually appealing one page handout that focuses on identifying key quotes, defining related terms, and making connections to other scholarship.

 The line of inquiry assignment asks students to choose one or more pieces of assigned class reading and/or theoretical concepts discussed in class and develop a research project that would explore this/these ideas and texts in more depth.
 The goal of the assignment is to envision a larger project analyzing a book or applying a theory and do some preliminary work to both make observations about primary texts and seek research that would inform and bolster such study.
 While students need not draw firm conclusions for this assignment, they will develop several specific and robust research questions, pairing these with secondary-source research.

 In this writing sequence, students framed the semester with two analytical writing assignments that allowed us to discuss trends in the field, with particular regard to visual representations in film.